mlabs-haskell/cardano-open-oracle-protocol/README.md

 > NOTE:
 > Any Cardano wallet could be used as COOP provides a raw CBOR encoded transaction, we just used [cardano-cli](https://github.com/input-output-hk/cardano-node/tree/master/cardano-cli) for convenience to demonstrate the concept.

-Finally we can sign the transaction:
+Finally, we can sign the transaction:

 ```sh
 cardano-cli transaction sign \